-Each such separate trade mark must satisfy all the conditions of an independent trade mark and shall, subject to the provisions of subsection (3) of section 25 and subsection (2) of section 31, have all the incidents of an independent trade mark.
+Each such separate trade mark must satisfy all the conditions of an series. independent trade mark and shall, subject to section 25(3) and section 32(2), have all the incidents of an independent trade mark.

-- Where a person claiming to be the proprietor of several trade marks, in respect of the same goods or description of goods or same services or services of the same description which, while resembling each other in the material particulars thereof, yet differ in respect of: - a. statements of the goods or services in relation to which they are respectively used or proposed to be used; or - b. statements of number, price, quality or names of places; or - c. other matter of a non-distinctive character which does not substantially affect the identity of the trade mark; or - d. colour, seeks to register those trade marks, they may be registered as a series in one registration.
+- (2) Where a person claiming to be the proprietor of several trade marks, in respect of the same goods or description of goods, which, while resembling each other in the material particulars thereof, yet differ in respect of- - (a) statements of the goods in relation to which they are respectively used or proposed to be used; or - (b) statements of number, price, quality or names of places; or - (c) other matter of a non-distinctive character which does not substantially affect the identity of the trade mark; or - (d) colour.

+seeks to register those trade marks, they may be registered as a series in one registration.

-Assignment and Transmission →
+Assignment and Transmission